 The expected workflow is as follows:

-The following options require that Backfire is able to reach the HTTP server serving the pull request version of the code.
+The following options require that Backfire can reach the HTTP server serving the pull request version of the code.

-If your tool chain enables to deploy your code automatically for each new Pull Request, create a webhook payload that you will use (for instance with Jenkins, Travis,…) to let Blackfire run the test scenarios.
+If your toolchain enables you to deploy your code automatically for each new Pull Request, create a webhook payload that you will use (for instance with Jenkins, Travis,…) to let Blackfire run the test scenarios.

 Please read the builds webhook documentation to configure them.

 To make sure that GitHub can receive a notification back from Blackfire, please configure the following parameters: